 ** Mirador "Enrique Morente"

 Another fun little site to see in the old town is the "narrowest street" in Salobreña.
-At 60 cm wide, you have just enough room to squeeze your shoulders through this tight little alley.
+At 60 cm wide, there is just enough room to squeeze your shoulders through this tight little alley.

 This narrow street connects the "La Fuente" neighborhood with the rest of the old town.